 ABOUT

 Saving Smiles of Maine is a 501 (c) (3) non profit organization established to provide access to preventive dental hygiene services for people who do not receive regular dental care.
 Access to dental health care in Maine can be difficult.
 The geographic distribution of dental providers in Maine is uneven, which makes access to dental health care challenging, particularly in rural areas.
 Transportation is a barrier.
 Guided by the officers on our board, Saving Smiles of Maine has formed partnerships with schools and Head Start Centers, developing the Saving Smiles for Miles Program that renders high quality dental hygiene services to children in alternative settings, with additional effort placed on raising awareness through dental health education in the classroom.
+In addition, the Saving Smiles in Monson Program offers residence of Monson and the surrounding region access to dental hygiene service available to people of all ages located in the stationary practice setting of the Monson Health Center.

 The lack of dental care can have devastating consequences.
 The 2000 Surgeon General's Report states "The social impact of oral disease in children is substantial.
 More that 51 million school hours are lost each year to dental related illness.
 Poor children suffer nearly 12 times more restricted activity days than children from higher-income families.
 Pain and suffering due to untreated disease can lead to problems eating, speaking, and attending to learning."